BlinkFTW/CS211_Lab3/README.md

-CS211
+CS211_Lab3
 =====

-Lab assignments from Programming for Engineers I in C
+Lab assignment THREE from Programming for Engineers I in C